OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 Both `frame` and `blk_info` are pointers.
 When moving GC happens, the frame and method referenced will change addresses, so these fields need to be updated.
 So we essentially report both `&mut blk.frame` and `&mut blk_info` (so `&mut Gc<T>` types, equivalent to a `*mut Address`) as slots, and MMTk takes care to update the references.

-As seen in the code our roots are pretty much just A) our frames and B) our global variables.
+As seen in the code, our roots are pretty much just A) our frames and B) our global variables.
 We declare our globals as roots by iterating over the vector that contains them, which makes sense, but how come we only report one of our many language frames?

 That's because our second scanning function `scan_object`, which is in charge of scanning any of our types, will take care of the rest.
 We've reported a frame object as a root to the object graph,